jaybeeuu/rxjs-unit-testing/article.md

 * Every 600ms the game inserts a letter at the top of the game field, pushing the other letters down.
   * The letter is randomly positioned withing it's row.
-* When the player types a key, f it matches the letter lowest in the field,
+* When the player types a key, if it matches the letter lowest in the field,
   * that letter is removed.
   * the player gains a point
-* When the players points are a multiple of `levelChangeThreshold`
+* When the player's points are a multiple of `levelChangeThreshold`
   * the player gains a point
   * the level increases by one
   * the interval decreases by `speedAdjust`
   * the player gains a point
 * If there are `endThreshold` letters in the game, the game ends.

-Along the way the implementation makes use of a host of operators, which we don''t need to worry about for the test, but there's also some hidden dependencies.
+Along the way the implementation makes use of a host of operators, which we don't need to worry about for the test, but there's also some hidden dependencies.
 (I really did only minimally refactor this to separate out the render logic from the state logic.)
 They are: